1300 980 923

 The safest option during a bush fire is always to leave early.
 You must decide at what point it is time to leave.
 The point at which you may decide to leave will depend on your own situation.

 What triggers this could be a range of things such as a Fire Danger Rating of Catastrophic or Extreme, or a fire in the vicinity of your home.
-Regardless of what your trigger is, it must be something that happens long before your safety is threatened by a fire.
+Set your trigger early, well before a fire threatens your safety.

 When you leave, you need to make sure you’re going somewhere that is safer.
-Places you could go might be a friend or relative’s house or a shopping centre away from bushland – which isn’t going to be affected by a fire.
+Choose a safe place to go, like a friend’s or relative’s house, or a shopping centre away from bushland that won’t be affected by fire.

 Stay and Defend